Support services in the Taranaki Region

 Biographical Info

 Neither of us are from here, yet Aotearoa is our home.
 Coming from foreign lands, Aileen from Chile and Jessica from the USA, we know the importance of belonging.
 It’s our mission to support people in nourishing their home within and remembering they belong.
-We prefer to do this in the most fun ways possible!
+We prefer to do this in the most fun and creative ways possible!

 Categories: General Wellbeing